Aaron Nesmith: Boston Celtics (2020–2022)

+2020–21 season: Rookie year

 Nesmith was selected with the 14th pick in the first round of the 2020 NBA draft by the Boston Celtics.
 On November 24, 2020, the Boston Celtics signed Nesmith to a four-year, $16.5 million rookie contract including team options in the third and fourth year.
-With fellow rookie teammate, Payton Pritchard, absorbing many of injured Kemba Walker's minutes, it was difficult for Nesmith to crack the regular rotation for the first few months of the season.
+With fellow rookie teammate Payton Pritchard absorbing many of injured Kemba Walker's minutes, it was difficult for Nesmith to crack the regular rotation for the first few months of the season.
 With injuries and Covid protocols plaguing the Celtics all season, extended absences from Marcus Smart, Kemba Walker, and other key players gave Nesmith enough opportunities to showcase not only his shooting capabilities, but also his gritty hustle and winning attitude.
 By April 23, 2021, coach Brad Stevens had seen enough from the rookie to warrant consistent rotation playing time to which he hovered around 20 minutes per game for the rest of the regular season.
-On April 28, 2021, Nesmith put on a show with multiple career highs including 15 points, 9 rebounds, three steals, and three blocks in a winning effort against the Charlotte Hornets.
-He continued this momentum into the next two games where he eclipsed, and then matched his then career high with back to back 16 point performances.
+On April 28, 2021, Nesmith put on a show with multiple career–highs including 15 points, 9 rebounds, three steals, and three blocks in a winning effort against the Charlotte Hornets.
+He continued this momentum into the next two games where he eclipsed, and then matched, his then career–high with back to back 16 point performances.

+2021–22 season: First NBA Finals appearance

 He played for the Celtics in the 2021 NBA summer league.
-On February 15, 2022, Nesmith recorded his Celtic career-high with 18 points in a win over the Philadelphia 76ers.
+On February 15, 2022, Nesmith recorded his Celtic career–high with 18 points in a win over the Philadelphia 76ers.
 In his second season, Nesmith and the Celtics reached the 2022 NBA Finals and lost in 6 games to the Golden State Warriors.